 Engineers.
 MVE1 East Marina Village Bldg.
 Roofs Poor, Building envelopes Fair to Poor.
 Good to Fair - There have not been significant alterations over MVE2 Marina North Washroom Systems Poor.
 Buildings have been vacant for an extended the years.
-The village retains its original pride of place location MVE3 Marina Northeast Bldg. period. with the view.
-Also see Table for condition assessment by Tacoma Engineers.
+The village retains its original pride of place location MVE3 Marina Northeast Bldg. period.
+Also see Table for condition assessment by Tacoma Engineers. with the view.
 MVE6 Lighthouse Fair: Maintenance deficit.
-Good - It is substantially asbuilt.
+Good - It is substantially as- built.
 Canvas covering on sunscreen missing.
 It no longer functions as a "control booth.".
 (Possibly relocated from the marina dock.)
 B5 Bridge East to West Is.
 (1) Fair: Early Works repair currently underway for the bridge.
 Good - Fair.
-Its design is original including some extant street fixtures В6 Bridge WE1 to West Is.
+Its design is original including some extant street fixtures B6 Bridge WE1 to West Is.
 Fair Good - these Warren truss bridges are original although railing bars have been added to conform to Code.
-B9 Bridge under pods Fair 30 , Early Works repair currently underway for the Good - As designed with minor interventions.
-B10 Bridge WE1 to Cinesphere bridge. micer ventions.
-East Island B8 East Entrance to Exhibition PKG Fair Good - these Warren truss bridges are original although railing bars have been added to conform to Code.
-B1 East Island to land @ CE3 Fair Poor - the original Warren truss drawbridge has been rebuilt as a steel bridge and widened.
+B9 B10 Bridge under pods Bridge WE1 to Cinesphere Fair 30 , Early Works repair currently underway for the bridge.
+Good - As designed with minor interventions. pue B8 East Entrance to Exhibition PKG Fair Good - these Warren truss bridges are original although railing bars have been added to conform to Code.
+East Island B1 East Island to land @ CE3 Fair Poor - the original Warren truss drawbridge has been rebuilt as a steel bridge and widened.
 Its continuing contribution is its location